hexbatch/apple-core/layer-docs/layers-overview.md

 # Publishing
 [publishing](d-connection-layers/publishing.md)
-Api for broadcasting new types and changes in tokens
+Api for broadcasting new types and changes in elements

 # Mirroring
 [mirroring.md](d-connection-layers/mirroring.md)
-Updates followed tokens and types that are not based here
+Updates followed elements and types that are not based here

 # External Users
 [external-user.md](d-connection-layers/external-user.md)